 The George C. Marshall Foundation spotlights the life of Virginia Military Institute graduate General George C. Marshall.
 Perhaps most well known for the European Recovery Plan after World War II ("The Marshall Plan") for which he was awarded a Nobel Peace Prize, General Marshall was also Secretary of State, Secretary of Defense, and President of the American Red Cross.
-Learn more about his distinguished life of service, visit MarshallFoundation.org.
-The Foundation has ceased museum operations but remain a vital research library and will continue to offer the George C. Marshall Legacy Series as well as other special events as pandemic conditions allow.
+To learn more about his distinguished life of service, visit MarshallFoundation.org.
+The Foundation has ceased museum operations but remains a vital research library and will continue to offer the George C. Marshall Legacy Lecture Series as well as other special events as pandemic conditions allow.

 Scenic Historic Sights